• Home

 SENTINAL

-I caught a photo of "Sentinal" on a fence post nearby an agricultural site.
+Becca caught a photo of this burrowing owl in "Sentinel" on a fence post nearby a large agricultural site.
 Burrowing owls have historically been the pest eliminators for farmers until poisons took their place, causing these owls to tetter on extinction.

 Becca Farmer Art